D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 It is not possible to move an App Service that uses a **free** SSL certificate.
-The SSL certificate must be deleted first, then the App Service can be moved to the destibnbation RG and a new free certificate can be configured with the App Service.
+The SSL certificate must be deleted first, then the App Service can be moved to the destination RG and a new free certificate can be configured with the App Service.

 - you can move the ALB only within the same subscription No